-The best Bluetooth headsets for hands-free calling
+Make hands-free calls with these Bluetooth headsets

-Best Bluetooth Headsets Android Central 2019
+Best Bluetooth headsets Android Central 2021

 Bluetooth headphones and earbuds are all the rage these days, and rightfully so.
-For some people, however, Bluetooth headsets that are less bulky and only focus on delivering a great hands-free phone call experience are a better purchase.
-Whatever your reasoning for being in the market for a Bluetooth headset in 2019, our top pick is the Plantronics Voyager Legend because you get a lot of features at a great price.
+However, Bluetooth headsets are less bulky for some people and focus on delivering a great hands-free phone call experience, so they might just be the better purchase.
+Especially if you're now working from home, a headset is an easy way to stay on top of your work in a distracting environment.
+When you're enjoying downtime, a Bluetooth headset for gaming can also come in handy.
+For us, the Plantronics Voyager Legend is one of the best Bluetooth headsets around, but there are plenty of other options on this list worth considering.

-- Best Overall: Plantronics Voyager Legend
+- Best overall: Plantronics - Voyager Legend (Poly)

-- Best Budget Pick: New Bee Bluetooth Earpiece
+- Best budget pick: New bee Bluetooth Earpiece V5.0

-- Best for Durability: Jabra Steel
+- Best for battery life: TECKNET Trucker Bluetooth Headset

-Best Overall: Plantronics Voyager Legend
+Best overall: Plantronics Voyager Legend (Poly)

-There's a surprising amount of Bluetooth headsets still kicking around in 2019, and among them all, we think the best pick for most people is the Plantronics Voyager Legend.
-The Voyager isn't the most premium Bluetooth headset out there, but we think it offers the best overall experience and value.
+Even though wireless earbuds are the new hot ticket item, there's a surprising amount of Bluetooth headsets still kicking around in 2021.
+Among them all, we think the best pick for most people is the Plantronics Voyager Legend.
+The Voyager isn't the most premium Bluetooth headset out there, but we believe it offers the best overall experience and value.

 Plantronics' design for the Voyager Legend is simple and minimalistic in all the right ways.
-It hooks over your ear with ease, and thanks to Smart Sensor Technology, the Voyager Legend can automatically detect when it's being worn.
-In real world use, this means you can accept a call just by placing the headset on your ear without having to press any buttons.
+It hooks over your ear with ease, and thanks to Smart Sensor Technology, the Voyager Legend can automatically detect when it's worn.
+In real-world use, this means you can accept a call just by placing the headset on your ear without having to press any buttons.

 Other highlights include a triple-mic array that cancels out unwanted background noise, a nano-coating that allows for water resistance, and a battery that's rated to last for up to seven hours of talk time on one charge.
 When you aren't using the Voyager Legend, it tucks away nicely in the premium carrying case.

-There's a lot being offered here, and for the price Plantronics is asking, you're getting one heck of a deal.
+A lot is offered here, and for the price Plantronics is asking, you're getting one heck of a deal.

 Pros: